octoenergy/terraform-cloud-client/README.md

 usage: tfe [-h] [--message MESSAGE]
            organization workspace [name=value [name=value ...]]

-Trigger a Terraform Enterprise run
+Trigger a Terraform Cloud run

 positional arguments:
-  organization          The name of your organization in Terraform Enterprise workspace             The name of your workspace in Terraform Enterprise name=value            Set terraform variable NAME to VALUE before creating
+  organization          The name of your organization in Terraform Cloud workspace             The name of your workspace in Terraform Cloud name=value            Set terraform variable NAME to VALUE before creating
                         the run